Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/HUE Button.md

 lang: en
 permalink: /wiki/HUE%20Button
 ---
 > **Deprecated:** this dedicated HUE node remains available for existing flows.
 Use **HUE Controller** for new work.
 It is marked `(deprecated)` in the palette and on the canvas, uses a lighter color than HUE Controller, and its editor opens with a migration notice.
-The orange migration button in this editor opens the same full-flow converter available in HUE Controller.
+The orange migration button converts all legacy HUE nodes locally; afterwards it opens an editable email draft and the donation page in a new browser window.
+The email is never sent automatically.
+When the process finishes, a fixed Node-RED message remains visible until you click OK.

 The Hue Button node maps Hue button events to KNX group addresses and exposes the same events on its flow output via <code>button.button_report.event</code>.